The Legend of Zelda (video game): Reception

 It was reissued in 1992 as part of Nintendo's "Classic Series" and featured a grey cartridge.
 The game placed first in the player's poll "Top 30" in Nintendo Powers first issue and continued to dominate the list into the early 1990s.
 The Legend of Zelda was also voted by Nintendo Power readers as the "Best Challenge" in the Nintendo Power Awards '88.
 The magazine also listed it as the best Nintendo Entertainment System video game ever created, stating that it was fun despite its age and innovated on the genre.
 GamesRadar ranked it the third best NES game ever made.
 The staff praised its "mix of complexity, open world design, and timeless graphics".

+Re-reviewing the FDS release in 1991, Hirokazu Hamamura complimented the games sound quality and said that the actions sequences were reasonably difficult.
+Another reviewer in the magazine said the game felt dated by early 1991, but no other similar game has surpassed it.
 On the games 1994 re-release in Japan cartridge, two reviewers in Famitsu called it a "masterpiece".
 Two reviewers cautioned that its graphics were not high quality by 1994 standards and that the sound quality is less than the original FDS version.

 The Legend of Zelda has continued to receive critical acclaim from modern critics and remains well regarded.
 It is often featured in lists of games considered the greatest or most influential.
 In 1995, Flux ranked the game 2nd on its "Top 100 Video Games".
 It placed first in Game Informers list of the "Top 100 Games of All Time" and "The Top 200 Games of All Time" (in 2001 and 2009 respectively), thirteenth in Electronic Gaming Monthlys 100th issue listing the "100 Best Games of All Time", fifth in Electronic Gaming Monthlys 200th issue listing "The Greatest 200 Videogames of Their Time", seventh in Nintendo Powers list of the 200 Best Nintendo Games Ever, 77th in Official Nintendo Magazines 100 greatest Nintendo games of all time and 80th among IGN readers' "Top 99 Games".
 Zelda was inducted into GameSpys Hall of Fame in August 2000 and voted by GameSpys editors as the tenth best game of all time.
 Editors of the popular Japanese magazine Weekly Famitsu voted the game among the best on the Famicom.
 In 1997 Next Generation listed the North American release in their "Five Greatest Game Packages of All Time", citing the die-cut hole which revealed the gold cartridge, full color manual, and fold-out map.
 In 2016, The Strong National Museum of Play inducted The Legend of Zelda to its World Video Game Hall of Fame.